PolyArch/cs259/04-miniproj-1.md

 You may do the following:
 * Change the data layout
-* Use any feature of the GPU you like (shared memory, tensor cores)
+* Use any feature of the GPU you like (shared memory, tensor cores, inter-warp reductions)
 * Parallelize using any strategy  (across batches or across/within feature maps)
 * If you would prefer to use fp16/int16, that's fine too...